awsassets/goapi/README.md

 [JWT](https://github.com/dgrijalva/jwt-go) handles the authentication.

 Useby is conceived to work with [MongoDB](https://github.com/mongodb/mongo-go-driver).
-It does not use any ODM, first to avoid having an  extra abstraction level, second because its useless with mongoDB thanks to the "omitempty" tag which validate data when mapping json to objects.
+It does not use any ODM, first to avoid having an extra abstraction level, second because its useless in Golang thanks to the "omitempty" tag which validate data when mapping json to objects.

 And it is built on an MVC + Service-Repository architecture for best flexibility.